-- Ask your Financial Advisor which ETFs might work best in your portfolio.
+- Ask your Financial Advisor whether ETFs might work in your portfolio.

 ETFs are subject to risks similar to those of the underlying asset class.
 Investment returns may fluctuate and are subject to market volatility so that an investors’ shares may be worth more or less than their original cost when redeemed or sold.
 ETFs seek investment results that, before expenses, generally correspond to the price and yield of a particular index.
 There is no assurance that the price and yield performance of the index can be fully matched.

 Wells Fargo Advisors and its affiliates do not provide tax or legal advice.
 Please consult with your tax and/or legal advisors before taking any action that may have tax and/or legal consequences.